Nestorianism

 The Strongest Case Against

-The core objection is soteriological: if Christ is two persons, then salvation falls apart.
+The core objection pressed by Cyril and his successors is soteriological: if Christ is two persons, then salvation falls apart.
 It is not a human person who redeems humanity — it is God.
 But if the divine person and the human person are only loosely connected, then what happened on the cross was merely a human death with a divine bystander.
-The communicatio idiomatum (“communication of properties”) — the principle that attributes of either nature can be predicated of the single person of Christ — is not a logical trick.
+The communicatio idiomatum (“communication of properties”) — the principle that attributes of either nature can be predicated of the single person of Christ — is not, on this view, a logical trick.
 It is the engine of salvation.
 “God died on the cross” must be sayable, not because the divine nature ceased to exist, but because the one person who is both God and man truly underwent death.
-Strip that away, and the crucifixion loses its cosmic significance.
+Strip that away, the argument runs, and the crucifixion loses its cosmic significance.

-The Theotokos controversy was not about Mary’s status — it was about Christ’s identity.
+On the same logic, the Theotokos controversy was not about Mary’s status — it was about Christ’s identity.
 If you cannot call Mary “Mother of God,” it is because you do not believe the person she bore was God.
-That is the logic Cyril pressed, and it proved decisive.
+That is the logic Cyril pressed, and it proved decisive at Ephesus.

 What the New Testament Actually Says

-The New Testament does not use the technical vocabulary of Ephesus, but it consistently treats Jesus as a single subject who is both divine and human.
-John 1:14 says “the Word became flesh” — not “the Word associated with flesh.”
-Philippians 2:5-8 describes a single agent who was “in the form of God” and then “emptied himself, taking the form of a servant.”
-Colossians 1:15-20 attributes cosmic creation and bloody crucifixion to the same “he.”
+The New Testament does not use the technical vocabulary of Ephesus, and its language is read in sharply different ways.
+Trinitarian readers take a cluster of texts to portray a single subject who is both divine and human: John 1:14 says “the Word became flesh”; Philippians 2:5-8 describes one agent who was “in the form of God” and then “emptied himself, taking the form of a servant”; Colossians 1:15-20 attributes both cosmic work and bloody crucifixion to the same “he.”
+On their reading these point to one person uniting two natures, exactly the framework the Nestorian dispute assumes.

 Further Reading